TheCreatorJames/BESLibrary/README.md

 # BESLibrary

 ### Welcome
 Your data belongs to you, or more accurately your user, and sometimes, you don't want other people to see it.
 Encryption is the solution.
 This is a new encryption algorithm designed to be easy to modify, easy to implement, and easily portable.
 Unlike other forms of encryption, this algorithm can absorb as much entropy as you put into it.
 No more capped keysizes, this algorithm takes it all, and each encryption generation scheme is unique.

+Also, check out this project's [sister written in C++](https://github.com/TheCreatorJames/BESLibraryCPP).

 This library uses a secure pseudo-random number generator that has been tested against every suite available for public usage.
 This library provides both cryptographic primitives that you can use for your own encryption schemes, and built-in encryption schemes.